About the Hackathon

 Rules and Faq

-How will the 2023 EU-EaP Civic Tech Acceleration Hackathon proceed?
+How will the 2024 EaP Civic Tech Hackathon proceed?

 What is the final presentation?

-On the last day of the Hackathon, the teams must present their enhanced civic tech solution prototypes to participants and mentors.
+On the final day of the Hackathon, the teams must present their civic tech solution prototypes to the Hackathon participants and mentors.
+This will happen on 28 January.
 They will need to demonstrate the maximum ready-to-go prototype of the proposed civic tech solution and a clear vision of how this digital product will work.
-The organisers will deliver a special webinar on the final pitches well in advance.
+The organisers will deliver a special session on the final pitches in advance.

 How are the winners selected?

 All participants will be asked to evaluate each digital solution except their own, according to five criteria: the social value of the proposed civic tech solution, its feasibility, relevance to the needs of the target group, impact and sustainability.
 In addition, mentors and organisers will also evaluate all presented solutions.
 The organisers will provide a ranking based on overall scores.
-Authors of up to five prototypes (the Hackathon finalists) will be nominated for the Digitalisation for Civil Society Award, a special facility to support the full-fledged development and launch of the winning solutions: the three highest-scoring civic tech solutions based on the public vote and the three highest-scoring solutions based on the mentors’ and organisers' vote.
+Authors of up to five prototypes (the Hackathon finalists) will be nominated for the EaP Civic Tech Award, a special facility to support the full-fledged development and launch of the winning solutions: the three highest-scoring civic tech solutions based on the public vote and two highest-scoring solutions based on the mentors’ and organisers' vote.
 The expected average amount of support for a winner is EUR 10,000; on an exceptional basis, up to EUR 12,000 may be awarded.

 I have a question I could not get answered here.